travis-ci/docs-travis-ci-com/user/gl-oauth-scopes.md

 ### account
 Ability to see all the user's account information.
 Note that this does not include any ability to mutate any of the data.

-### team
+### group
-The ability to find out what teams the current user is part of.
+The ability to find out what groups the current user is part of.
 This is covered by the teams endpoint.

 ### webhook
 Gives access to webhooks.
 This scope is required for any webhook related operation.